 3. Goals allow us to say, “I’m done!”
 When you have a specific goal – I want to lose 25 lbs – you know when you’ve met it.
 It’s a great feeling to check off a goal as done… and move on to the next.

 For our purposes, our goal should be something that helps us live a healthier lifestyle.
 Think about choices you can make to help you reach your goal of living a longer, healthier life.

 I want to eat a lean and green dinner (lean protein with only veggie sides) 5 nights a week for a month.

 The time frame helps, too.
 By setting a time limit, the goal feels more achievable because, well, you can do anything for a month!

 I want to walk 30 minutes a day this week.

 Start small, and adjust as you go.
 Big goals can be overwhelming and often make it hard to feel successful.
-Losing 100 lbs is really hard.
-10 is doable.
+Losing 100 lbs is really overwhelming.
+10 feels much more doable.